Olubayode/Social_Media_Engagement_Analysis/README.md

 # Descriptive Statistics and Data Cleaning:
 •	Overview of the data, including the number of posts, unique values, missing values, and outliers.

 •	Methods and steps taken to clean and preprocess the data for analysis.

 # Platform Distribution Analysis:
 •	Analysis of the distribution of posts across different social media platforms.

 •	Insights into which platforms are most frequently used for posting and their respective engagement metrics.

 # Content Type Distribution:
 •	Analysis of the different types of content (e.g., photos, videos, links) shared across platforms.

 •	Insights into which content types are more prevalent and their engagement patterns.

 # Engagement Metrics Overview:
 •	A detailed breakdown of different engagement metrics like likes, shares, comments, and their distribution across platforms and content types.

 •	Analysis of top-performing posts based on these metrics.

 # User Behavior Analysis:
 •	Insights into user engagement patterns, such as when users are most active or which posts get the most comments or shares.

 •	Analysis of user feedback, comments, and their sentiment (positive, negative, neutral).

 # Correlation Analysis:
 •	Examination of the relationship between different metrics, such as likes and shares or comments and reach.

 •	Insights into which metrics are closely related and can influence each other.

 # Content Analysis:
 •	A deeper look into the themes or topics within the content that resonate most with the audience.

 •	Analysis of content attributes like length, hashtags, mentions, and their impact on engagement.

 # Sentiment Analysis:
 •	Definition and importance of sentiment analysis.

 •	Distribution of sentiments across various social media platforms.

 •	Insights from sentiment distribution across networks.

 •	Recommendations based on sentiment analysis.

 # Engagement Metrics vs. Sentiment:
 •	Analysis of likes, comments, and shares against sentiments.

 •	Insights derived from the metrics.

 •	Recommendations based on engagement metrics and sentiment.

 # Topic Modeling:
 •	Explanation of topic modeling and its significance.

-•	Distribution of topics across sentiments.
+•	Distribution of topics across sentiments/n
 •	Time series analysis of topic models.
 •	Post topics over time.